 - 2011: Hurricane Irene made landfall in Cape Lookout on the Outer Banks with sustained winds of 85 miles per hour (Category 1).
-It caused seven deaths in the state before making landfall again in New Jersey and New York, where more deaths occurred.
+It caused seven deaths in the state before making landfall again in New Jersey and New York, where more damage and deaths occurred.

 - 2014: When Hurricane Arthur made landfall in the Outer Banks late at night on July 3, it was a Category 2 storm.
 Fortunately, no one died directly as a result of this hurricane.

 - 2016: At its peak, Hurricane Matthew was a Category 5 storm, but when it made landfall near McClellanville, South Carolina, on October 8, it was a Category 1 storm.
 But the storm hugged the North Carolina coast, dumping more than a foot of rain on land already inundated by the storm surge.
 Robeson County was one of the hardest areas hit.
 More than two dozen people died in North Carolina alone.